trallnag/ansible-role-aws-cli/README.md

 ## Content

-* Installs all dependencies with APT.
+* Installs all dependencies for Debian, RedHat, or manually defined packages.
 * Configures tab completion for Bash.

 ## Role Variables